jackBrioschi/Smart-Vocabulary-for-Qlik-Apps/README.md

 **Qlik-Smart-Vocabulary** is a Node.js tool that connects to a Qlik app via the QIX Engine APIs, retrieves master measures and dimensions, enriches them with synonyms using OpenAI's language models, and automatically populates the app's vocabulary with the enhanced terms.

+> [!NOTE]
+> This app modifies the QIX interface to update vocabulary objects in a Qlik Sense app.
+These objects aren't officially supported by Qlik and could change without notice, which may impact this workflow in the future.

 ## ✨ Features

 - Connects to a Qlik app using QIX Engine APIs